News websites have the advantages of a constant stream of fresh content and special Google features such as Top Stories.

 Next, check the technical guidelines for inclusion to make sure Google can crawl your site and understand which of your pages news articles are.

 Once everything is looking good, submit your site for Google’s approval.
-You’ll be able to see whether your site has been accepted typically within three weeks.
+You’ll be able to see whether your site has been accepted typically within 3 weeks.

 Once your site is accepted, keep working on producing strong content.